Kenny Payne: Playing career

-Payne played for the University of Louisville from 1986-89, winning a national title as a freshman in a victory over Duke.
+Payne played for the University of Louisville from 1986 to 1989, winning a national title as a freshman in a victory over Duke.
 As a starter his last two years at Louisville, he averaged 10.7 points and 5 rebounds as junior, and 14.5 points and 5.7 rebounds as senior, while shooting 51% from the field, including 43% on 3-pointers.
 His last season, Louisville won the Metro Conference tournament and was rated 12th in the final poll and the team made it to the Sweet 16.